navpil/navpil.github.io/gupai/tien-gow/deerhunt.md

 # Deer Hunt

-Deer Hunt (鹿狩り) is a trick taking game from Japanese sources.
+Deer Hunt (鹿狩り) is a trick-taking game described in Japanese sources.

-This game is more like the American [Texas 42](https://www.pagat.com/domino/trick/42.html) game than the Chinese Tien Gow, even though it is played with Chinese Dominoes.
-The goal of the game is to collect as many red pips ("deers") as possible by taking tricks.
+Although it is played with Chinese dominoes, it is closer in spirit to the American game [Texas 42](https://www.pagat.com/domino/trick/42.html) than to Chinese Tien Gow.
+The goal is to capture as many red pips (“deer”) as possible by winning tricks.

-Let me remind you that all fours and ones are red pips, but doubles [6:6] have six red pips too.
-In total there are 64 red pips in the deck.
+All 1s and 4s are red pips, and the double [6:6] also contains six red pips.
+In total, the full set contains 64 red pips.

-"Deer Hunt" is played in pairs, which is unusual for Chinese Dominoes.

-The seniority of the tiles has nothing to do with the symbolism of the GuPai.
+Unlike most Chinese domino games, Deer Hunt is played in partnerships.

+## Tile Ranking

+The ranking of tiles does not follow traditional GuPai symbolism.

+The order from highest to lowest is purely numerical:

 The strongest tile is [6:6], followed by [6:5], [6:4], [6:3], [6:2], [6:1], [5:5], [5:4] and so on down to [1:1].

+## Gameplay

 Each player is dealt 8 tiles.

-The game is played as a usual trick taking game.
+The game is played as a standard trick-taking game:

-The first player places a tile and each subsequent player places his tile.
+- The first player leads a tile.
+- Each of the other players plays one tile in turn.
-After four tiles are put, whoever placed the highest tile takes all four tiles for himself.
+- After four tiles have been played, the highest tile wins the trick.
-If two identical tiles compete for a trick, the player who placed the tile first wins.
+- If two identical tiles compete for the trick, the one played earlier wins.
-Whoever took the trick leads to the next one.
+- The winner of the trick leads to the next trick.

-After all eight tricks have been played, players count the number of red pips taken.
+After all eight tricks have been played, players count the red pips they have captured.

-The pair with fewer red pips pays the difference to their opponents.
+The partnership with fewer red pips pays the difference to the opponents.

-The player right to the previous dealer, becomes a dealer for the next game and leads to the first trick.
-Usually four or eight deals are played.
+The player to the right of the previous dealer becomes the next dealer and also leads the first trick.
+Usually, four or eight deals are played in a session.

 ## Variants